 This discussion was first published as part of the 2018 Red List update.
-At the time a decision regarding its status was made to uplist the species to Near Threatened, but to enable potential further reassessment of this species as part of the 2019 Red List update this post remains open and the date of posting has been updated.
+At the time a decision regarding its status was made to uplist the species to Near Threatened, but to enable potential further reassessment of this species as part of the 2019 Red List update this post remained open and the date of posting has been updated.

 Spectacled Eider (Somateria fischeri) is a migratory duck from Russia and Alaska (U.S.A.).
 It is considered to be made up of three main breeding subpopulations, found around the Yukon-Kuskokwim Delta (Alaska), in Arctic Alaska and along the Arctic coast of eastern Siberia (Sea Duck Joint Venture 2016, D. Solovyeva in litt.
 2018).
 While it spends the breeding season in these areas associated with Arctic and subarctic tundra, lakes, pools and streams (see Carboneras and Kirwan 2018), it is thought that most if not all of the global population comes together in flocks during the non-breeding season in the Bering Sea just south of St. Lawrence Island, Alaska (Larned et al. 2012, D. Solovyeva in litt.
 2018).